This post may contain affiliate links. Please read our disclosure for more info.

 Like the other entries on this list, wormwood can be used in an “edible” way—provided it isn’t ingested with any amount of thujone.
 Wormwood also has many applications that don’t have to do with fermented spirits, and it will keep the flies away.

-Here’s the only non-edible house plant on this particular list that you can use to get rid of flies: citronella grass.
+Here’s the only non-edible house plant and natural insecticide on this particular list that you can use to get rid of flies: citronella grass.
 The reason it’s listed here is because it has a pleasant odor that isn’t overpowering in the right amounts, and it keeps away another exceptionally irritating (and disease-ridden) pest: the mosquito.

 Rosemary and lamb go together like milk and cereal.
 Rosemary also has an aesthetically pleasing appearance to it, it can be used in multiple other culinary areas, and it will repel flies.
 That’s a cumulative win-win.
 Just like mint and lavender, you can use this herb for multiple purposes: aesthetic, culinary, and as a means of repelling unwanted pests like flies.